wilkinsjohnstanley/wilkinsjohnstanley/README.md

   - Added a language toggle with recognizable icons for English/Japanese website versions.
   - Implemented an API call to OpenWeatherMap for real-time weather information.
   - Developed a responsive web application with seamless mobile optimization.
+- **[🌐 MetroMart - React, Express, Node, and MySQL. ]**
+  - The project addresses the challenge of efficiently managing retail operations.
+  - Created scalable database allowing for extensibility across multiple stores with varying product availability, pricing, and stock levels.
+  - Fully functional interface for managing and analyzing data in the database.
+  - Developed a responsive web application with seamless mobile optimization.

 ---